 David Sibley’s paintings connect millions of people with the lives of birds.
-His talent in observing and portraying birds culminated in The Sibley Guide to Birds, now in its second edition.
+His talent in observing and portraying birds culminated in The Sibley Guide to Birds.
 Sibley describes how he learned to sketch and illustrate birds such as this Townsend’s Warbler: “I spent years in the field, just traveling and birding and sketching,” he says. “ . . .
 The drawing was so important to me, that there was never any question in my mind of continuing to paint the birds.
 It’s how I study the birds.”

 Sketching and Painting the Impression of Many Experiences